 DISPATCH MESSAGES TO YOUR MOBILE DEVICES

-With IamResponding, you can have your dispatches text messaged right to your cell phone, or to any other internet-connected mobile device!
+With IamResponding, you can have your dispatches sent right to your cell phone, or to any other internet-connected mobile device!
 You can have the dispatch information sent directly to your phone, to your email, or to your alpha-numeric pagers.
-Dispatch messages are also sent to your smart phones via push notifications with FREE iPhone and Android apps.
+Dispatch messages are also sent to your smart phones via push notifications with IamResponding's FREE iPhone and Android apps.

 IamResponding also posts your current dispatch information right on your IamResponding home page, so that it is quickly and easily viewable.

 Some regions already have text message capability set up through their dispatch center's CAD system.
 Advantages of doing this through IamResponding include the following:

 1. Members are able to keep their own text message and email addresses updated right through their own member profiles.
 No one else from the municipality or dispatch center has to maintain a list of contacts.

 2. Members can enable and disable this messaging service themselves, in their own profile.
 When they are out of town or on vacation and don't want the messages, they can simply turn off this function.

 3. When this function is enabled through IamResponding, the dispatch information will post right to your main IamResponding screen.

 4. Your department/agency/team will be able to generate reports of all of your dispatches.